This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Ingredients

-• 1 lb ground chicken
+• 1 lb Ground Chicken, or lean ground meat of choice

-• 1 eggplant
+• 1 Eggplant

-• 16 oz low fat cottage cheese, I use Lactaid
+• 16 oz Low Fat Cottage Cheese, I use Lactaid

-• 1 large egg
+• 1 Egg

-• 1/4 cup red onion, diced
+• ¼ cup Red Onion, diced

-• 16 oz marinara sauce, no salt added
+• 16 oz Marinara Sauce, no salt added

-• 1/4 teaspoon salt
+• ¼ teaspoon Salt

 Instructions

 • Slice the ends off the eggplant then thinly slice it using a mandoline or knife.
+Place the slices on a baking sheet and sprinkle with salt.
+Broil the eggplant 5-10 minutes until lightly browned.

 • In a large mixing bowl, combine the ground chicken (uncooked), cottage cheese, red onion, dried parsley and egg.
 Stir to incorporate the ingredients thoroughly.

-• Place 1/4 cup of marinara sauce on the bottom of the pan.
-It won’t seem like much, but it’s all you need.
+• Spray the inside of a crockpot with cooking spray.
+Place 1/4 cup of marinara sauce on the bottom of the pan.
+It won't seem like much, but it's all you need.

 • Place a layer of eggplant over the marinara sauce.
 Over the eggplant, place 1/3 of the chicken mixture followed by 1/2 cup of the marinara sauce.
 Repeat this process for 2 more layers.
 They will be thick.
+Top the last layer with the remaining marinara sauce and mozzarella cheese.

 • Cook the lasagna in the crockpot on high 3 hours or low 6 hours.
 You will know the lasagna is finished if you can cut into the eggplant and it's nice and tender.
 You should expect to see liquid in the crockpot from the eggplant.
 The liquid can be discarded after making.

-• Slice into 6 equal pieces.
+• Slice into 6 equal pieces and serve warm.

 Notes